 Reviewed by Bishal Shrestha — Founder of OneBookPlus, 10+ years building tools with Australian tax-agent and BAS-agent practices.
 Last reviewed and updated: May 2026.

-Disclaimer: This calculator produces estimates only and is not tax advice.
-Tax outcomes depend on your individual circumstances.
-For decisions that affect your tax position, consult a registered tax agent or the ATO directly.
+Disclaimer: This tool provides estimates only and is not professional advice.
+For decisions that affect your tax, finances, or compliance position, consult a registered professional.

 OneBookPlus handles invoicing, GST tracking, BAS prep, and ATO lodgement automatically.